Growing mushrooms is surprisingly easy once you get the basics right.

 Continue layering with the straw and the manure until you have run out

 You will now need to rot your compost down before you can plant the

 mushroom spore.
 And to do that you need to leave your mixed manure and

 straw for about 5 days untouched.
-On the 6th day turn the heap
+Cover your heap up and leave.
+On the

 thoroughly making sure that the outside of the compost

 inside.
 Keep turning it in this way for another 5 days for at

 least 3 to 4 more time in order for the compost to break down and watch

 for the temperature of the compost heap to start to drop.